Financing your new business

 You could receive funding for mineral exploration activities and prospector training.

-Find out about resources that can help you develop your Quebec business.
+Find out about financial and other resources that can help you develop your Quebec business.

 - Réseau québécois du crédit communautaire